Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Optimize for "People Also Ask"

-Concrete results: 23 featured snippets conquered for clients in Q4 2024, resulting in an average of 67% CTR boost.
+Concrete results: 23 featured snippets secured for clients in Q4 2024, resulting in an average 67% CTR boost.

-Phil Frost from Main Street ROI perfectly explains the strategy behind successful SEO:
+Phil Frost of Main Street ROI perfectly explains the strategy behind successful SEO:

-“Successful SEO is not about deceiving Google, but about working with Google to provide the best search results to its users.”
+“Successful SEO isn't about tricking Google, but about collaborating with Google to provide the best search results to its users.”

 Advanced keyword research: the ClickForest toolkit